rskelley9/PhotoWebsite/README.markdown

 ## Initial Configuration

 1. Start your server: rails s
-2. Login to the admin panel (/admin) using email: grok@grokphoto.org and password: password
+2. Login to the admin panel ('/admin') using email: email@example.com and password: default
 3. Click on the Settings tab and enter your own information.

 ## Blog